HassanZz/LiveChatProject/README.md

 # Live Chat Project

 The aim of this project is to create an online chat that allows users to chat in different rooms.
-The project uses Firebase as the backend and JavaScript as the front end.
+The project uses Firebase as the dataBase and JavaScript as the front end.

 ## ScreenShots: